Living in Phuket

 These visas are for people who work in Thailand.
 You will need a letter of employment from a registered company in Thailand to qualify.
 Some people register their own company in order to qualify for this visa.

-There are other visa categories available such as educational, media related and expert skills but the ones above are those most commonly used by ex-pats.
+There are other visa categories available such as media related and expert skills but the ones above are those most commonly used by ex-pats.

 The main points of confusion are about single-entry visas, multi-entry visas and extensions of stay.
 A non-immigrant visa can be either single-entry or multi-entry.
 A single-entry non-immigrant visa allows you to enter Thailand for up to 90 days.
-A one-year multi-entry non-immigrant visa allows you to enter Thailand for up to 90 days at a time, as many times as you want for the one-year duration of the visa.
+A one-year, multi-entry, non-immigrant visa allows you to enter Thailand for up to 90 days at a time, as many times as you want for the one-year duration of the visa.

 The common misconception therefore, is that all ex-pats need to do a visa run every 90 days.
 This is not true if you can show you qualify for an extension of stay.